PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 - [jMAVSim Simulation](../simulation/jmavsim.md)
 - [Gazebo Simulation](../simulation/gazebo.md)

+:::tip
+This setup is supported by the PX4 dev team.
+The environment should in theory be able to build any target that can be built on Ubuntu.
+The list above are those targets that have been tested.
+:::

 :::note
-This setup can also be used on Windows 10, with some [caveats](#windows-10-gui-support).
+This setup be used on Windows 10, with some [caveats](#windows-10-gui-support).
-:::

-:::warning
-This setup is currently an [unsupported windows development environment](../advanced/dev_env_unsupported.md).
-We are considering whether, and at what point, this setup might become the _recommended_ Windows development environment.
 :::

 ## Overview